RohanAlexander/telling_stories_with_data/_book/98-assessment.md

 <td class="gt_row gt_left">The author, date of submission, and a link to a GitHub repo are clearly included.
 (The later likely, but not necessarily, through a statement such as: 'Code and data supporting this analysis is available at: LINK').</td></tr>
     <tr><td class="gt_row gt_left">Abstract</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
 <td class="gt_row gt_left">An abstract is included and appropriately pitched to a non-specialist audience.
 The abstract answers: 1) what was done, 2) what was found, and 3) why this matters (all at a high level).
-Likely not longer than four sentences.
-The abstract must tell the reader the top-level finding.
-What is the one thing that we learn about the world because of this paper?</td></tr>
+Likely four sentences.
+Abstract must make clear what we learn about the world because of this paper.</td></tr>
     <tr><td class="gt_row gt_left">Introduction</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 1 - 'Gets job done'; 2 - 'Fine'; 3 - 'Great'; 4 - 'Exceptional'</td>
-<td class="gt_row gt_left">The introduction is self-contained and tells a reader everything they need to know, including putting it into a broader context.
-The introduction should provide a bit of broader context to motivate the reader, as well as providing a bit more detail about what the paper is about, what was done, what was found, and why it is important.
+<td class="gt_row gt_left">The introduction is self-contained and tells a reader everything they need to know including: 1) broader context to motivate; 2) some detail about what the paper is about; 3) a clear gap that needs to be filled; 4) what was done; 5) what was found; and 6) why it is important.
 A reader should be able to read only the introduction and have a good idea about the research that was carried out.
 Tables and figures are likely not included.
 It outlines the structure of the paper.
-An introduction for a 10-page paper, should be about 3 or 4 paragraphs, or 10 per cent.
-The introduction should establish a clear gap that needs to be filled.</td></tr>
+Likely 3 or 4 paragraphs, or 10 per cent of total.</td></tr>
     <tr><td class="gt_row gt_left">Data</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Many issues'; 4 - 'Some issues'; 6 - 'Good'; 8 - 'Great'; 10 - 'Exceptional'</td>
 <td class="gt_row gt_left">You should thoroughly discuss the variables in the dataset that you use.
 Are there any that are very similar that you nonetheless don't use?
 Did you construct any variables by combining various ones?
 What do the data look like?
 Plot the actual data that you're using (or as close as you can get to it).
 Discuss these plots and the other features of these data.
 These are just some of the issues strong submissions will consider.
 Show off your knowledge.
 If this becomes too detailed, then you should push some of this to footnotes or an appendix.
 'Exceptional' means that when I read your submission I learn something about the dataset that I don't learn from any other submission (within a reasonable measure of course).</td></tr>
     <tr><td class="gt_row gt_left">Model</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Many issues'; 4 - 'Some issues'; 6 - 'Good'; 8 - 'Great'; 10 - 'Exceptional'</td>
 <td class="gt_row gt_left">The model is nicely written out, well-explained, justified, and appropriate.
-When you discuss your model you must be extremely careful to spell out the statistical model that you are using defining and explaining each aspect and why it is important.
+When you discuss your model, you must be extremely careful to spell out the statistical model that you are using defining and explaining each aspect and why it is important.
 Failure to do this suggests you don't understand the model.
 The model is appropriately complex that is, not too simple, but not unnecessarily complicated.
 The model has well-defined variables and these correspond to what is discussed in the data section.
 The model needs to be written out in appropriate mathematical notation but also in plain English.
 Every aspect of that notation must be defined otherwise the most this section can receive is poor.
 The model makes sense based on the substantive area, and also the form of the model.
 If the model is Bayesian, then priors need to be defined and sensible.
 Discussion needs to occur around how features enter the model and why.
 For instance, (and these are just examples) why use ages rather than age-groups, why does province have a levels effect, why is gender categorical, etc?
 In general, in order to be adequate, there needs to be a clear justification that this is the model for the situation.
 The assumptions underpinning the model are clearly discussed.
 Alternative models, or variants, must be discussed and strengths and weaknesses made clear.
 Why was this model chosen?
 You should mention the software that you used to run the model.
 There is some evidence of thought about the circumstances in which the model may not be appropriate.
 There is evidence of model validation and checking, whether that is out of sample or comparison to a straw man or RMSE, test/training, or appropriate sensitivity checks.
 You should be clear about model convergence, model checks, and diagnostic issues, but if this becomes too detailed then you could push some of this to an appendix.
 Great answers would discuss things such as, how do the aspects that you discussed in the data section assert themselves in the modelling decisions that you make.
 Again if it becomes too detailed then push some of the details to footnotes or an appendix.
 Again, explain what your model is and what is going on with it.</td></tr>
     <tr><td class="gt_row gt_left">Results</td>
 <td class="gt_row gt_left">0 - 'Poor or not done'; 2 - 'Many issues'; 4 - 'Some issues'; 6 - 'Good'; 8 - 'Great'; 10 - 'Exceptional'</td>
 <td class="gt_row gt_left">Results will likely require summary statistics, tables, graphs, images, and possibly statistical analysis or maps.
 To be clear, you should also have text associated with all these aspects.
 Show the reader the results by plotting them.
 Talk about them.
 Explain them.
 That said, this section should strictly relay results.</td></tr>